smartfog/fogflow/doc/en/source/example1.rst

 You can also register an operator docker image by sending a constructed NGSI update message to the IoT Broker deployed in the cloud.

-Here are the Curl and the Javascript-based code examples to register an operator docker image.
+Here are the Curl and the Javascript-based code examples to register an operator and a docker image for that operator.

 .. note:: In the Javascript code example, we use the Javascript-based library to interact with FogFlow IoT Broker.
 You can find out the library from the github code repository (designer/public/lib/ngsi).
 You must include ngsiclient.js into your web page.